Oxbern/CCube_API/README.md

     ```

   ***Note 2***
-    If you want to be sure that every message you send is well received you can use the «secure» flag when calling connect method.
+    If you want to be sure that every message you send is well received you can use the ```C_SECURE``` flag when calling ```connect()``` method.

+    ```
+    Controller c;

+    // Then you can connect to any device shown c.connectDevice(1, C_SECURE);
+    ```

+  In this case, the device will "answer" and tell the controller if a part of the message has not been received properly and so this particular part will be sent again.

+  Otherwise, you will have a visual which will represent a cross, meaning that the message has not been received properly and so you will need to send it again.

 4. Now that you are connected to your device, you still want to switch on the led (4,4,4).
 To do so, simply add to your code the function `on($x,$y,$z)` of Controller's class !
   ```
 ...